mattTea/Portfolio/notes/week_3_raw_notes.md

-**Pairing feedback from Alex Chen** feedback - methodical approach when we has problems and things didn't work as expected.
+**Pairing feedback from Alex Chen**

+Methodical approach when we had problems and things didn't work as expected.
+You took things step by step to work through it, and focused only on the next step to be able to move forward.